 Deep learning is a technique that is obtaining a foothold beyond multiple disciplines – enabling self-driving cars, predictive fault monitoring of jet engines, and time series forecasting in the economic markets and other use cases.

-In MATLAB it takes less lines of code and builds a machine learning or deep learning model, without needing to be a specialist in the techniques.
-MATLAB provides the ideal environment for deep learning, through to model training and deployment.
+In MATLAB it takes fewer lines of code and builds a machine learning or deep learning model, without needing to be a specialist in the techniques.
+MATLAB provides the ideal environment for deep learning, through model training and deployment.

 In this article, we see how MATLAB is gaining in popularity for deep learning: